Well, yes and no.

 Inkjet printers use a ton of when printing.
 As a result, inkjet paper is coated and treated in a way that helps it dry fast after printing.
 The coating makes the paper more absorbent in an attempt to cut down on ink smudging and prevent the paper from buckling after becoming too wet.

-If you’re buying large reams of copy paper to practice on, your best
+If you’re buying large reams of copy paper to practice on, your best bet is to stick to less-absorbent laser paper as it is usually smoother and thicker than paper made for inkjet printers.

 What Not to Buy